breuerfelix/breuerfelix.github.io/_posts/24-03-23-mass-replace-gitlab.md

 - `-p` preserves namespace and clones them into subdirectories
 - `--paginate` makes additional requests in order to fetch **all** repositories

-Unfortunately `glab` does not let you specify the git depth for the repositories.
-In general we would like to have a shallow clone since the history is not important for us and it would reduce network bandwith + disk space a lot.
+Unfortunately, `glab` does not let you specify the git depth for the repositories.
+In general, we would like to have a shallow clone since the history is not important for us and it would reduce network bandwidth and disk space a lot.

 # Substitution

-As already explained we want to replace all occurences of `docker-cache.example.com` with `docker.io`.
-Since the mirror only applies to container deployed into Kubernetes, our script should only trigger for helm chart files.
+As already explained, we want to replace all occurrences of `docker-cache.example.com` with `docker.io`.
+Since the mirror only applies to containers deployed into Kubernetes, our script should only trigger for Helm chart files.
-The replacements lets you specify an array in case you have multiple different pull through proxies defined.
+The replacements let you specify an array in case you have multiple different pull-through proxies defined.

 ```bash
 #!/bin/bash